NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

   def callsName: String = DatabaseContractOps.lookup(Calls).name
 }
 ```
 Pretty barebones, right?
-All we do is say we use the `ContractOp` `Calls`, located at `etl.contract.stevie.Calls`.
+All we do is say we use the `ContractOp` `Calls`, located at `nu.data.br.dbcontracts.stevie.entities.Calls`.
 Then we call the `filterCalls` function, passing the `calls` Dataframe.
 But right now the `filterCalls` function is empty.

 That `filterCalls` function is where we'll put our logic.